abarajithan11/digital-design/README.md

      make fresh         # This pulls the image and starts the container
      ```

-   - Getting GUI on macOS ([detailed instructions here](https://docs.google.com/document/d/1l72L8z40apZd3GiiAejpVXLE-SHvmgHlTK4Icwdl5iI/edit?usp=sharing)), after `make fresh`:
+   - For macOS: getting GUI from our container ([detailed instructions here](https://docs.google.com/document/d/1l72L8z40apZd3GiiAejpVXLE-SHvmgHlTK4Icwdl5iI/edit?usp=sharing)), after `make fresh`:

      1. Visit `vnc://localhost:5901` in a web browser.
      2. Allow the website to open **Screen Sharing**.